pberkel/caddy-storage-redis/README.md

 ## Upgrading

-Previous configuration options are generally compatible except for `CADDY_CLUSTERING_REDIS_*` environment variables, which have been removed.
+Previous configuration options are generally compatible except for the following:
+- `CADDY_CLUSTERING_REDIS_*` environment variables, which have been removed.
 To configure this Redis Storage module using environment variables, see the example configuration below.
+- When using the JSON config format directly, be aware of these differences between the old plugin and this plugin:
+  - The `address`, `host`, and `port` config fields are now arrays of strings to allow for clustering.
+The old format was only a string.
+  - The old plugin had a config field for `value_prefix`, which is not included in this plugin.
+  - The config field `aes_key` is now `encryption_key`.
+  - The `timeout` config field used to accept only an integer, now accepts only a string.

 Upgrading to this module from [gamalan/caddy-tlsredis](https://github.com/gamalan/caddy-tlsredis) will require an [export storage](https://caddyserver.com/docs/command-line#caddy-storage) from the previous installation then [import storage](https://caddyserver.com/docs/command-line#caddy-storage) into a new Caddy server instance running this module.
 The default `key_prefix` has been changed from `caddytls` to `caddy` to provide a simpler migration path so keys stored by the [gamalan/caddy-tlsredis](https://github.com/gamalan/caddy-tlsredis) plugin and this module can co-exist in the same Redis database.